Accrual basis of recording

 Compulsory, unrequited transfers to the general government sector.

-Interactions between two institutional units by mutual agreement or actions within a unit that it is analytically useful to treat as transactions.
+Interactions between two institutional units by mutual agreement or actions within a unit that it is analytically useful to treat as transactions (such as depreciation).

-Transactions in which one unit provides goods, services, assets or labour to another unit and receives nothing in return.
+Transactions in which one unit provides goods, services, assets or labour to another unit and receives nothing of economic value in return.